mwang87/SMART_NMR_Documentation/docs/index.md

 ### Convert Structure to SMILES
 To convert a ChemDraw structure to SMILES, you must:
-1) Select the structure using the selection tool
+1) Select the structure using the selection tool;
-2) From the Edit menu, point to Copy As, and then choose SMILES
+2) From the Edit menu, point to Copy As, and then choose SMILES;
 3) Paste the string in the target cell of the excel metadata file sheet.

 ### Minimum information for NMR tables